Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 -> BRD (Blu-ray Disc)

-Blu-ray is the third generation of optical disks.
-Blu-ray uses the advanced technology of blue-violet rays so that it can have a shorter wavelength and store more data.
-While CD’s and DVD’s have a single layer, Blue-ray discs can have 3-4 layers.
-Moreover, each layer of Blu-ray disc can store up to 25 GB of data, which means a triple-layer blue-ray lets you store around 75 GB of data.
+Blu-ray is the third generation of optical discs and utilizes blue-violet rays for a shorter wavelength, enabling higher data storage.
+Unlike CDs and DVDs, which typically have a single layer, Blu-ray discs can have 3-4 layers.
+Each layer can store up to 25 GB, allowing a triple-layer Blu-ray disc to hold approximately 75 GB of data.

 -> HVD (Holographics Versatile Disk)